-- 26. All care home residents, both nursing and residential (regardless of funding arrangements) must receive assessment, treatment and pads via the same NHS system to ensure quality and equity.
-Financial reimbursements are not recommended and where this exists, the move to a provision system must be raised and managed between the local commissioner and the bladder and bowel service providers. - 27.
-Care homes where residents are in receipt of absorbent pads via the NHS must co-operate with periodic audit by the NHS product provider to ensure efficient

-- use of NHS funded products and resident's clinical needs are met.
-Furthermore, any staff training must be identified that may be required to support product use. - 28.
-When a local commissioner provides funding for a person who requires residential care outside of their boundary that local commissioner will be responsible for the cost of any absorbent pads that maybe required by that person.
+- 27. All care home residents, both nursing and residential (regardless of funding arrangements) must receive assessment, treatment, and products via the same NHS system to ensure quality and equity.
+Financial reimbursements are not recommended and where this exists, the move to a provision system must be raised and managed between the local commissioner and the bladder and bowel service providers. - 28.
+Care homes where residents are in receipt of absorbent products via the NHS must co-operate with periodic audit by the NHS product provider to ensure efficient use of NHS funded products and resident's clinical needs are met.
+Furthermore, care home managers must identify any staff training needs that may be required to support product use - 29.
+When a local commissioner provides funding for a person who requires residential care outside of their boundary that local commissioner will be responsible for the cost of any absorbent products that maybe required by that person.